trlafleur/Tasmota-VINDSTYRKA/README.md

 Search the Tasmota source code, I found a reference to Option156, which put the SEN54 drive​r in ​I2C listen​ mode.
 I open the Tasmota console, and set Option156 1, to enable.

+I also set Option8 1, to set deg F.

 Issues resolved.

-Some photos of my installation are included here for reference.
+I've included some photos of my installation here for you to look over.

 Reference: